Santa Barbara Electrical Injury Attorneys

 - Defective products: Defects in consumer products can result in electric shocks to the user, and even start fires when they fail.

 Electrical injuries can result in hospital bills, missed time from work, or have fatal consequences.
 When these injuries or a wrongful death is caused by someone else’s negligence, it is vital to hold the negligent party accountable.
-If you or a loved one has been harmed by electricity, call NordstrandBlack PC at (866) 298-2041 to schedule a free consultation.
+If you or a loved one has been harmed by electricity in Santa Barbara, call NordstrandBlack PC at (866) 298-2041 to schedule a free consultation.